gallantries/video-library/docs/events/smorgasbord3/presenters.md

 Here is some alt-text for both of these images and would **strongly** encourage you to include this alt-text wherever you display the image!

 > The Gallantries, Galaxy Training Network & Galaxy Community are happy to announce: GTN Smorgasbord 3, gxy.io/smorgasbord3 a free galaxy training event, online, from may 22-26 2023.
 Topics covered include SARS-CoV-2, RNA-Seq, Single Cell, Proteomics, Machine Learning, Annotation, Climate, Ecology, Cancer, RO-Crates, and more!
 An EU flag in the corner indicates that this event is made possible with the support of the european union.
 A waterman butterfly projection map adorns the other corner suggesting a world wide event.
 Links are included to @gtn@mstdn.science @gallantries@mstdn.science, and two twitter urls @gxyTraining and @gallantries_eu

+And some possible announcement text:

+> We are happy to announce that the next edition of the GTN Smörgåsbord training event will take place on May 22-26, 2023! :tada:
+>
+> It will once again be free, online, self-paced, and choose-your-own-adventure style.
+It will feature all the content of previous editions, plus lots more!
+>
+> The preliminary program can be found on the course website.
+(Several modules are still in development, so check back regularly for the updated program!)
+>
+> :date: May 22-26, 2023 \\
+> :arrow_right: Course webpage: https://gxy.io/smorgasbord3 \\
+> :writing_hand: Registration is now open! \\
+> :money_with_wings: Free
+>
+> Hope to see you all in May!
+>
+> Saskia & Helena
+>  *on behalf of the GTN community*

 ## Join The Smörganisational meetings!